dhoyle/splicedocs-jekyll/pages/FeatureStore/UsingFeatureStore.md

 mlflow.register_splice_context(splice) # Link mlflow with the database mlflow.register_feature_store(fs) # Link mlflow with feature store
 ```
-All of the components above can work separately, but when combined bring added lineage and governance to the ML and Data workflow.
-One you register the Feature Store with mlflow, the work you do in building models using training datasets from the Feature Store will be tracked automatically and implicitly with mlflow.
+All of the components above can work separately, but when combined they provide additional lineage and governance to the ML and Data workflow.
+Once you register the feature store with MLFlow, models built using training datasets from the feature store will be tracked automatically and implicitly with MLFlow.

 # Feature Set {#feature_set}